CBD oil for dogs: Does CBD work for dog anxiety, pain, arthritis & cancer?[Infographic]

 A study that looked at neuroblastoma (NBL), which is a common solid cancer in children found that both THC “and cbd in particular—reduced the viability of NBL cells.”5

 In addition, the study concluded that CBD impeded the growth of tumours and could be used to reduce the chemotherapy dose and minimize toxicity.
-Basically, the study found that CBD can slow the growth of tumours.
+Basically, the study found that CBD oil for dogs cancer can slow the growth of tumours.

 We all get old and our pets are no different.
 When dog / cat arthritis or joint pain hits, Nonsteroidal anti-inflammatory drugs (NSAIDs) tend to be the primary option that vets prescribe.
 A common NSAID would be Meloxicam.
 There are quite a few risks to using NSAIDs.
 For example, “more than one dose of meloxicam in cats can cause kidney failure or death.”6 Note that NSAIDs side effects range from vomiting, diarrhea, to stomach and intestinal ulcers, “kidney failure, liver failure and death.”
 6